tabreturn/tabreturn.github.io/_posts/2019-04-26-processing.py_in_ten_lessons--08-_functions.md

 ---
 &nbsp;
-I must apologise: development on these lessons is on hold for now.
+I must apologise: development of these lessons is on hold for now.

 **The good news is that I'm writing a book.
 It's tentatively titled *Processing.py: Learning Python the Visual Way***.
 I'll be working with the good folks at [No Starch Press](https://nostarch.com/), purveyors of the finest in geek entertainment.
 You can expect a refined and designed version of what I've provided online, printed in full colour with additional chapters and nice margins to scrawl in.